Homework 5: Hypotheses, and hypotheticals.¶

 (d) Compute the $t$ statistic for the Eugene minus Springfield difference, and get a $p$-value for the two-sided test (i.e., the probability that the $t$ distribution is larger in absolute value than the number you calculated).

 (e) What is your conclusion?
 Write a few sentences reporting the results, including the statistical tests and real-world interpretations.
-Be sure to include takeaways and context (e.g., what was the average rainfall?).
+Be sure to include takeaways and context (e.g., what was the average rainfall?), and address possible concerns (are any assumptions of the $t$ test likely violated)?

 Make up a situation in which we'd have measured at least 3 quantitative variables in at least 500 observations.
 You should have some positively correlated pairs of variables and some negatively correlated pairs.
 It does not have to be realistic or serious.